joculatrix/bmcc/info/implementation.md

 Thain's book, as far as I can tell, or at least the edition I read, didn't offer any guidance on how to actually implement the print statements B-Minor's specification requires.
+(It briefly discusses implementing a "runtime library" with separate functions for different types, but still doesn't broach actually getting the things to print.)
 Because of my cross-platform goals (see the Backend section) and the complexity of printing, I opted to rely on the user having an existing installation of a C compiler toolchain in order to link the binary with the C library, allowing B-Minor's backend to simply call libc's `printf()` externally.

 ## Visitors